Yasmeen1211/Fake-News-Detection/README.md

 The team has gathered a comprehensive dataset from various social media platforms, which serves as the foundation for model training and evaluation.

 ### Data Preprocessing
-The collected data is meticulously cleaned and prepared for model training, ensuring that the input features are in a suitable format for the various machine learning and deep learning techniques.
+The collected data is meticulously cleaned and prepared for model training, ensuring that the input features are in a suitable format for the machine learning and deep learning techniques.

 ## Model Development
+- Logistic Regression (LR) Model
 - Convolutional Neural Networks (CNN)

 ## Model Performance

+### Logistic Regression Performance
+- **Accuracy:** 83.26%
+- **Precision for Class 0 (Real):** 0.71
+- **Precision for Class 1 (Fake):** 0.86
+- **Recall for Class 0:** 0.52
+- **Recall for Class 1:** 0.93
+- **F1-Score for Class 0:** 0.60
+- **F1-Score for Class 1:** 0.89

+This classification report provides a detailed breakdown of the model's performance, indicating its capability to distinguish between real and fake news effectively.
+The high precision and recall for Class 1 highlight the model's proficiency in identifying fake news.

 ### CNN Model Performance
 **Epoch Results:**